Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Learn what to do if you total your car (or if your friend totals your car).

-If someone doesn’t have auto insurance can they drive my car?
-Second cousin Sally came to town and wanted to take your ride for a spin.
+Say your cousin Sally came to town and wanted to take your ride for a spin.
 Uh oh!
 She caused an accident and unfortunately Sally doesn’t have insurance of her own.
 Since you granted her permission to drive your vehicle (albeit, not aware she didn’t have car insurance), you could be held liable for some of the damages she caused.
-If the damages exceed your car insurance limits, the affected party/parties could sue you and your silly cousin Sally to pay for any medical fees or property damage which may have to be paid out of pocket or from a wage garnishment.
+If the damages exceed your car insurance limits, the affected party/parties could sue you and your cousin Sally to pay for any medical fees or property damage which may have to be paid out of pocket or from a wage garnishment.

 So, keep in mind, if you let someone who doesn’t have insurance drive your vehicle, it could be you who is also on the chopping block and paying for damages if they were to get into an accident.